-The Program Innovation Task Force is engaged in providing feedback on our model development and has made important progress already.
-We will continue to engage the Program Innovation Task Force to provide feedback and refinements for our proposed models.
-We are eager to get everyone (safely) back on campus, but we are also cognizant of the unique circumstances and concerns of our families and community members.
-Wellington must remain agile and flexible, in planning for scenarios this fall and beyond.
-We have identified three main scenarios that students and families may find themselves in this fall:
+The Program Innovation Task Force continues to be a critical component of our model development and will be engaged as we further refine learning models that focus on in-person learning when possible, while also being cognizant of the unique circumstances and concerns of our families and community members.
+Wellington must remain agile and flexible, in planning for scenarios in 2020-2021 and beyond.
+We have identified three main scenarios that students and families may find themselves in this school year: